 One negative about the palette is that it doesn’t come with a mirror, however, for the price of the palette you can’t really complain.
 It’s a palette well worth the money!
 This palette is ideal for a first eyeshadow palette, it has loads of colours and they’re all really pretty ones!

 Purple is all about royalty and glamour.
 Mix it with bronzes and golds, you’re good to go!
-You can see on the palettes that none of the purples is bright or out there, nope it’s not about being loud, these palettes are all about being classy and elegant.
+You can see on the palettes that none of the purple shades are bright or out there, nope it’s not about being loud, these palettes are all about being classy and elegant.
 Check out these purple eyeshadow looks for inspo!